-Individuals with prediabetes and type 2 diabetes are more likely to have high blood cholesterol, high blood pressure, and, of course, high blood sugar.
-They are also likely to be overweight/obese.
+People with prediabetes and Type 2 diabetes are more likely to have high blood cholesterol, high blood pressure, and high blood sugar.
+They are also likely to be overweight or obese.
 All of these factors increase the risk of developing cardiovascular disease and other serious health complications.

-If you have prediabetes or diabetes, it is crucial to carefully monitor blood cholesterol, blood pressure, blood sugar, and weight as a first step in controlling the disease and improving the quality of your health.
+If you have prediabetes or diabetes, it's crucial to monitor blood cholesterol, blood pressure, blood sugar, and weight.

-Maybe you are not experiencing any symptoms.
+Maybe you aren't experiencing any symptoms.
 Why is monitoring these numbers still important?
-Keep in mind that there are no symptoms for people with prediabetes, and diabetes may be severe before there are any warning signs.
+Keep in mind that there are no clear symptoms for people with prediabetes, and diabetes may be severe before there are any warning signs.
 Likewise, people have no way of knowing they have high cholesterol or high blood pressure without being tested.

-By drawing blood, your health care provider can conduct a blood lipid profile to check your blood cholesterol and glucose tests to check your blood sugar.
-Your blood pressure and weight are even easier to check with a blood pressure monitor and scales respectively.
+By drawing blood, your health care professional can conduct a lipid profile to check your blood cholesterol and glucose tests to check your blood sugar.
+Your blood pressure and weight are even easier to check with a blood pressure monitor and scale.

-Between doctor visits, you can monitor and track your blood sugar, blood pressure, and body weight.
-Easy-to-use home glucose monitors, blood pressure monitors, and bathroom scales are readily available at retailers and pharmacies.
-By keeping track of your numbers on your own, you will be able to better manage your health.
+Between health care visits, you can monitor and track your blood sugar, blood pressure and weight.
+Easy-to-use home glucose monitors, blood pressure monitors and scales are available at retailers, pharmacies and online.
+By keeping track of your numbers in between health care visits, you will be better able to manage your health.

-It is recommended that individuals keep these critical health numbers within the following ranges:
+It is recommended that people with diabetes keep these health numbers within the following ranges: